tklenze/monosat-ctl/TUTORIAL.md

+NOTE: This tutorial is not specific for CTL synthesis, but a generic description of the Python Library.
+The CTL part of the Python Library is undocumented as of 2016-07-20.

 # MonoSAT Python Tutorial

 This is a brief introduction to MonoSAT's Z3-inspired Python 3 library, which you can use to